llcranmer/timetosolitude/content/posts/how-I-graduated-debt-free/index.md

 So I made a choice that is considered taboo.

-I decided to go to community college and while there I still did steps 1,3,4, and 5.
+I decided to go to community college and while there I still did steps **1,3,4, and 5**.

 ### 7.)
 Joined Phi Theta Kappa.

-I became an active member in Phi Theta Kappa, which is the community college honor society open to all who earn a GPA above 3.5.
+I became an active member in **Phi Theta Kappa**, which is the community college honor society open to all who earn a GPA above 3.5.

 I eventually became an officer and helped my chapter to place in the top ten at the international convention, which led to me meeting the representatives of a full-ride transfer scholarship foundation who encouraged me to apply.